V4Fire/Client/src/core/dom/resize-watcher/README.md

 ### unwatch

-Cancels watching for the specified element geometry.
+Cancels watching for the registered elements.

-If you pass a handler, then only it will be cancelled.
+If the method takes an element, then only that element will be unwatched.
+Additionally, you can filter the watchers to be canceled by specifying a handler.

 ```js
 import * as ResizeWatcher from 'core/dom/resize-watcher';